dvob/k8s-wasm/k8s/README.md

 # Kubernetes Integration

-There are two main ways how we can implement custom logic for the API-Server which gets called during Authentication, Authorization and Admission:
+There are two main ways how we can implement custom logic for the API server which gets called during Authentication, Authorization and Admission:

-* Webhooks: Configure webhooks in the API-Server
+* Webhooks: Configure webhooks in the API server
-* Direct: Include the custom logic in the API-Server code
+* Direct: Include the custom logic in the API server code

 To explore these to variants we implement the following logic in both ways: